kedarSedai/blog/_posts/2020-03-15-Power-pf-VSCode.md

 **Emoji extension**

 First, you need to install Emoji Snippets Extension in your VS code.
-So. after instlling you are able to use Emoji Inorder to use emojis you need to type _:_
+So. after instlling you are able to use Emoji.
+Inorder to use emojis you need to type _:(colon)_

-Inorder to insert emoji in your h1 tag you just simply need to write
+To insert emoji in your h1 tag you just simply need to write
 {% highlight Emmet %}
 <h1>name:</h1>
 {% endhighlight %}